yannickferenczi/grob/README.md

 Another big challenge, as we all are quite junior developers without real teamwork experience in this specific matter, has been to all work together on the same project.
 Participating remotely and being all new co-workers made the challenge even bigger.
 But we have learned some good practices and grown a lot with this amazing challenge.

-Unfortunately, Diane was unable to push changes to the website due to vscode and codeanywhere challenges so her contributions focused on content and images.
+Unfortunately, Diane was unable to push changes to the website due to vscode and codeanywhere challenges so her contributions focused on writing content and images.

 ## **_Future Updates_**